Buffalo New York, USA Travel Guide

 Waterway for recreation and revitalization.

 These waterways, combined with the metropolis’s numerous parks, many designed by Frederick Law Olmsted, supply ample green spaces and areas of nature within an urban setting.
-This thoughtful integration of natural elements into the city plan enhances its charm, giving residents and visitors alike access to outdoor environments for relaxation plus recreation.
+This thoughtful integration of natural elements into the city plan enhances its charm, giving residents and visitors alike access to outside environments for relaxation plus recreation.

 Buffalo's skyline as seen from The lake Erie.